coursekata/docker-stacks/README.md

 ## Contents

-There are currently four different images that you can choose from, as listed below.
-Each successive image builds on the one before it and contains everything in the previous image.
+There are six images published from this repository.
+Four form a ladder — each contains everything in the one before it, package for package, though they are not literally built on top of one another (one `Dockerfile`, one build per image).
+Two more exist for specific consumers and sit outside the ladder.
+Both ARM64- and AMD64-compatible images are built for each of these.
 Both ARM64- and AMD64-compatible images are built for each of these.

 - [base-r-notebook](https://ghcr.io/coursekata/base-r-notebook): an image with Python and R installed, and that's it.
 R is configured to be the default notebook, but both R and Python notebooks are supported.
 This is a good image to use if you are building your own image from scratch.
 - [essentials-notebook](https://ghcr.io/coursekata/essentials-notebook): an image with all of the R packages used in CourseKata books and CourseKata's curated Jupyter Notebooks.
 If you are coming from the CourseKata book this is a great starting place: you will be able to do everything you did in the books and more!